geoportal-arcal/geoportal-arcal.github.com/_posts/gis_fund/0001-01-01-projections.md

 Irapuato Longitude, Latitude is: (-101.35, 20.67), try to identify the corresponding UTM zone.

+**IMPORTANT**: On the globe (when no map projection is used) the coordinate sytem use pairs of longitude and latitude (spherical coordinates).
+As soon as we use a map projection distances and positions are shown in meters.

 ### 4. Spatial Reference System (SRS) codes

+Geographic coordinate systems (the choice of the ellipsoid (semi-major, semi-minor axis and origin) and map projections can be collectively called **Spatial Reference System**.

 There are hundreds of Geographic coordinate systems and cartographic/map projections, the EPSG (European Petroleum Survey Group) today absorbed by the International Association of Oil & Gas Producers associated 'almost' unique idendifiers to any projections in order to ease their use and identification.